Nasir-6/not_my_fitness_pal/README.md

 A back-end food tracking API project using Java, Spring and PostgreSQL database.

-Our database consits of two tables; people and food entries
+Our database consists of two tables; people and food entries
 ## Setup Instructions

     1. Clone the Repo: git clone git@github.com:Nasir-6/not_my_fitness_pal.git